 International Design Patent Protection: Developing a Global IP Strategy

 This CLE course will guide patent counsel on protecting design patents in the global marketplace.
-The panel will discuss the critical differences between the patent laws in the U.S. and other jurisdictions and will offer best practices for U.S. companies and counsel to develop a global intellectual property strategy.
+The panel will discuss the critical differences between the patent laws in the U.S. and other jurisdictions.
+It will offer best practices for U.S. companies and counsel to develop a global intellectual property strategy.

 - Protecting designs in the global marketplace